theoweiss/tinkerforge-RED-Brick/README.md

 # openHAB TinkerForge - RED Brick Weather Station

 ## Description
-This project is meant to be used on a TinkerForge RED Brick.
+This project is meant to be used on a TinkerForge RED Brick and the TinkerForge Weather Station Kit.

 The project contains a set of configuration files for openHAB and the TinkerForgeBinding.
 The script bin/weatherstation.py adapts and installs the configuration files.